• Skip to primary navigation

 Image on the left: 32-year-old male who had complaints of chronic and severe low back pain that resulted in him having to be put on leave from work.
 MRI results were deemed “unremarkable” with signs of only mild disc bulge.
 He required 24 visits of physical therapy over 9 months before returning to work.

 I’m sure you’re now asking: “What do I make of all this information?”
-OR “How does this information help me solve my low back pain?”
+OR “How does this information help my back feel better?”

 The vital message is that we have no evidence that your MRI results will be an indication of prolonged pain and disability.
 It’s simply a “picture” of a single moment in time.
 In almost all cases of low back pain, there is no serious damage or disease at the spine.